leeorhelps/SpeechBird/README.md

 * Designed for everyday tasks: Using websites and filling forms.
 Writing emails, documents and spreadsheets.
 Controlling files and folders.

-* …and everything on MS-Windows.
+* …and controlling everything on MS-Windows, hands-free.